jdrumgoole/pymongoimport/latlong.md

 ```
 To convert to a GeoJSON point we must map the longtitude and latitude fields into this format.

-To do this we must create a new TFF field type we will call `geo`.
+To do this we must create a new TFF field type we will call `$location`.

 The TFF to convert the `longlat.csv` file will be: